nichodges/sprklst/sparklist-nic.md

 BrandUnfollow - login with twitter and Facebook and we'll show you all the brands you can unfollow.

-A better nbews-reading and discovery app.
+A better news-reading and discovery app.
 News discovery is about algorithmic convergence - nothing diverges.
 So create something that does a good job of showing me 90% content that's bang on - but 10% content that challenges me.

 Music discovery on soundcloud by analysing who an artist follows.
 Then look at frequency, number of plays, and number of other connection of each artist.
 Present in a nice way that allows you to listen to their most popular track (under 15min to avoid sets)